Configure Opti ID for CMS 12

 Can my site visitors use ASP.NET Identity or any other authentication scheme?

 Yes.
-The Opti ID authentication scheme is enforced in protected modules, such as the edit and admin UI and add-ons.
-Enable any other authentication scheme and ensure Opti ID is not set as the default authentication scheme:
+The system enforces the Opti ID authentication scheme in protected shell modules, such as the edit and admin UI and add-ons.
+Enable any other authentication scheme and ensure the system does not have Opti ID set as the default authentication scheme:

 services.AddOptimizelyIdentity(useAsDefault: false);